Nickolai-Brennan/xSTATx-v1.0/README.md

 ```

 Each subfolder contains starter scripts or placeholders for future development.
 See `Docs/ProjectOverview.md` for a detailed breakdown of planned phases.

+The FanGraphs pull script demonstrates how to use the `month` parameter (`0` for full season, `1` for last 7 days, etc.) when requesting leaderboard data.